Originally Posted March 2017

 I am a man of words, in fact, one of the things I value most in this world is speech, communication, and the phono-aesthetics of words.
 If I could devote myself to the mastery of a single skill it would surely be the spoken word.
 It is the man in me, the philosopher, the poet, the libra, the humanoid, to observe something beyond comprehension and to foolishly attempt to describe it.

 To commit this error is like caging a butterfly with the intent of understanding its whimsical patterns of flight.
 Once you try to rationalize something, to concretely describe an abstract concept, you are diminishing it, you're stunting its growth.
 And the only way to allow for it to evolve and reveal to you a broader scope of its grandeur would be to erase all notions of understanding and free it from the bondage of explanation.
-For example: If I understood love in the same way I concretely understood it about a year ago, I'd be miserable.
+For example: If I understood love in the same way I concretely understood it not 5 years ago, I'd be miserable.
 But through trials and tribulations I was able to deconstruct this concrete notion of what love is or should be, thus opening myself up to a broader perspective of all that it CAN be.

 Muhammad said, “Don’t theorize about essence!”
 All speculations are just more layers of covering.
 Human beings love coverings!